-These preliminary findings from the Care Post-Roe Study document a wide range of harm that is occurring among people with the capacity for pregnancy living in states with abortion bans.
-The large number of cases involving obstetric complications in the second trimester confirms findings from Texas showing how changes in practice after the state's 2021 6-week abortion ban were associated with a doubling of severe morbidity for patients presenting with preterm prelabor rupture of membranes and other complications before 22 weeks' gestation.
-Our findings about the challenges treating ectopic pregnancy-particularly cesarean scar ectopic pregnancy-are very concerning, given clear recommendations for terminating these pregnancies to avoid serious complications and risk of death.
-While this study is so far only able to collect information about immediate and shorter-term harms, it is likely there are also longer-term effects of being delayed and denied care for patients in situations similar to those described in the narratives.
-Longer-term effects could include loss of fertility and chronic pelvic pain due to infection or surgery. or heart attack and stroke related to uncontrolled hypertension, as well as effects on mental health.
+These findings from the Care Post-Roe Study document a wide range of harm that is occurring among people with the capacity for pregnancy living in states with abortion bans.
+More than two years since the Dobbs decision, laws banning abortion are continuing to cause delays and denials of care, as well as increasing the financial and emotional toll for patients.

+The large number of cases involving obstetric complications in the second trimester confirms findings from Texas showing how changes in practice after the state's 2021 6-week abortion ban were associated with a doubling of severe morbidity for patients presenting with preterm prelabor rupture of membranes and other complications before 22 weeks' gestation.11 Our findings about the challenges diagnosing and treating ectopic pregnancy-including cesarean scar ectopic pregnancy-are very concerning, given clear recommendations for terminating these pregnancies to avoid serious complications and risk of death.8 Similar cases of patients being denied care in emergency departments in states with abortion bans have been reported in court filings and news articles.
+12